ra559/cis106/_labs/lab4.md

 ## Question 5 | Challenge Question 2

 1. Go to the root of the filesystem.
-From there reach the Downloads directory.
+From there reach the `Downloads` directory.
    1. **Rules:**
       1. You are only allowed to move 1 directory at the time.
 Which means you cannot use shortcuts or absolute path
       2. Once you have reached the Downloads directory, show the absolute path of your current/present working directory.
       3. Take a screenshot of your terminal showing all the commands you use to solve this sub question.
 >**Take a screenshot of the terminal only.
 Your screenshot must show all the commands that you used to answer question**

-2. Change your present working directory to /usr/share/themes/Adwaita.
+2. Change your present working directory to `/usr/share/themes/Adwaita`.
 From there reach your Documents directory.
    1. **Rules:**
       1. You are allowed to move more than 2 directories at a time.
       2. You can use shortcuts or use absolute paths.